foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Reach Heaven Through Violence
 Reach Heaven Through Violence

-society's bruises
+Society's bruises
-the dumb and the useless
+The dumb and the useless

-hand of the hungry
+Hand of the hungry
-take what you earn
+Take what you earn

 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence

-inner jihad
+Born from the mud
-mouth full of blood
+Aim for the eyes

-we bite the hand that did not feed
+We are the flood
-forsake our masters make em bleed
+Comrades alive

 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence
 Reach Heaven Through Violence

-born from the mud
+Inner jihad
-aim for the eyes
+Mouth full of blood

-we are the flood
+We bite the hand that did not feed
-comrades alive
+Forsake our masters make em bleed

 Reach Heaven Through Violence
 Reach Heaven Through Violence